 Designers experience a constant internal battle between the temptation to design for themselves and the knowledge they should design for their users instead.
 Experienced designers will tell you a good mantra to follow throughout your design work is to understand your audience and design with them in mind.
 Whatever you do, don’t make assumptions about your users—that will lead you down a dangerous path!

 You need to understand what your users’ goals are, what their needs are, and how they think and feel—as well as how all that differs from your perception of the context at hand.
 This will enable you to make objective decisions about how to take the design process further so it is truly centered around your users, and what delights and engages them.
 What’s good to know is there are many research techniques you can employ to achieve a deep understanding of your users, and a key one of those is user interviews.

 What is a User Interview?

-User interviews are where a researcher asks questions of, and records responses from, users.
-They can be used to examine the user experience, the usability of the product or to flesh out demographic or ethnographic data (for input into user personas) among many other things.
+User interviews are guided interviews where a researcher asks existing or potential users questions to gain an understanding of their preferences, thoughts and feelings.
+User interviews can be used to examine the user experience and usability of a product or service, as well as flesh out demographic or ethnographic data for input into user personas.

 Typical topics covered within user interviews include: